10 March - 13 April 2021

 Scientific quality of the proposed research (1–7)

-- Does the proposal outline a research approach that permits the raised questions to be answered?
+- Does the proposal outline a research approach that is likely to deliver answers to the questions being addressed?

 - When applicable, is the proposed development of methods or techniques of high scientific significance?
-Does the proposed development allow new scientific questions to be addressed?
+Does this proposed development allow new scientific questions to be addressed?

 - When applicable, how are issues relating to sex and gender perspectives justified and handled in the research plan?